ralphman1/AlphaTrade-Engine/README.md

 ## ⚠️ **IMPORTANT DISCLAIMER**

-**This bot is for educational and research purposes only.
-Cryptocurrency trading involves significant risk of loss.
+**Cryptocurrency trading involves significant risk of loss.
 Never invest more than you can afford to lose.
 The developers are not responsible for any financial losses incurred from using this bot.**

 ## 🎯 AI-Enhanced Features